raceczn/anime_hunt/README.md

 ## Ongoing Development

-- **Enhanced Search Bar**: Improvements to the search functionality for faster and more accurate anime lookups.
+- **Search Bar**: Develop the search functionality for faster and more accurate anime lookups.
 - **Interactive Header**: Adding user interactions and dynamic elements to the header section for a more engaging user experience.